PureFallen/NGSPSECount/README.md

 [Download](https://github.com/PureFallen/NGSPSECount/releases/latest) the latest version from The Releases Page.
 Configure the `config.ini` as described below.

+When running into problems, try running the executable via. `Windows Terminal` instead of the Command Prompt, Powershell or other Shell of your choice.
+For that execute `run.cmd` instead.

 As alternative, you can [clone](https://github.com/PureFallen/NGSPSECount/archive/refs/heads/main.zip) the project and run the python script `NGSPSECount.py` directly.
 Please note that this will require a basic installation of Python 3.

 ## Configuration